SyedAzizEnam/MPC-Controller/README.md

 ```
 # Polynomial Fitting and Preprocessing

-In order to simplfy some calculations we shift and rotate the points given to us by the simulator to the cars reference coordinates.
+In order to simplify some calculations we shift and rotate the points given to us by the simulator to the cars reference coordinates.

 ```
 for (int i = 0; i< ptsx.size(); i++)